EbmeyerSt/GEnView/README.md

 # Usage

 `genview-makedb` (python /path/to/genview/genview_scripts/genview_create_db.py if downloaded manually) automatically downloads genomes (and if specied, plasmids) of the specified species from the NCBI Assembly/NR database and search them for the provided reference protein(s).
 Up to 20kb are extracted upstream and downstream, annotated and aligned.
+Detailed parameter explanations can be found below.

 An example walk-through can be found in the wiki: https://github.com/EbmeyerSt/GEnView/wiki